 Sydney has been a pleasant surprise.
-For some reason, I have always had a fear of traveling to places with poisonous snakes.
+For some reason, I have always had a fear of traveling to destinations with poisonous snakes.
 I always said I would never go to Australia, but here I am, and I am in love with the city.
 The beauty, the friendliness, the combination of casual and elegant, and the variety of activities makes it a very fun city to visit.
 The architecture has probably been the biggest surprise.
 Old European architecture is a huge delight to me.
 There is a lot of that here, but mixed in are very modern skyscrapers and high rises.
-The combination is quite unexpected and very pleasant.
+The combination is quite unexpected, very pleasant, and a great place to travel with kids.

 Sunday, April 22, 2018